cedricwalter/cedricwalter.github.io/_posts/_disabled/2009-08-27-why-still-jail-breaking-your-iphone.md

 ![iphone3gs](/assets/images/2009/08/iphone3gs.jpg "iphone3gs") Just because of some software you will NEVER find anytime soon in the official iTunes store.

 - AdBlock: block advertisements,
-- **FREE**: PrivaCy for avoiding developer to track your usage habits (similar to analytics)
+- FREE: PrivaCy for avoiding developer to track your usage habits (similar to analytics)
-- **FREE**: How to remove all advertisement in free applications and Safari
+- FREE: How to remove all advertisement in free applications and Safari
-- **FREE:** How to blacklist Malware server in Safari using Spybot immunize hosts entries
+- FREE: How to blacklist Malware server in Safari using Spybot immunize hosts entries

 All these tips only work on Jail broken devices, the last 2 tips require a bit more knowledge than just installing an applications with [Cydia](http://cydia.saurik.com/), use at your own risk!